con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Please teach to us the great name chanting of
 The wisdom body of the Blessed One,
-The great *uṣṇīṣa*, master of language,
+The great *uṣṇīṣa*, master of all speech,
-The self-arising body of wisdom,
+The self-arising wisdom incarnation,
 The wisdom deity called Mañjuśrī; (10)